vanus-labs/docs/content/introduction/use-cases.md

 Vanus offers a variety of ways for developers to quickly establish connections between SaaS applications. including:

-- **GitHub event notification**: Easily deliver any event generated on GitHub to Slack.
+- **GitHub event notification**: Easily deliver any event generated on GitHub.
 - **Salesforce leads**: Synchronize potential users acquired on LinkedIn to Salesforce.
 - **Sheet record ad leads**: Automatically create Google Sheet records for new Facebook ad leads.
 - **Send email with Webhook**: Set up a webhook to send a Gmail email after receiving a request.